-- Communication skills (particularly, skills of persuading others)
+- demonstrate communication skills (particularly, skills of persuading others).

-- Skills to be more effective in their roles within an organisation by negotiating and managing conflict
+- apply skills to be more effective in their roles within an organisation by negotiating and managing conflict.

-- The ability to manage conflict actively through reduction, elimination or avoidance
+- manage conflict actively through reduction, elimination or avoidance.

-- The ability to prepare effectively for a negotiation and reach mutually beneficial agreements
+- prepare effectively for a negotiation and reach mutually beneficial agreements.

-- Research skills into negotiations and conflict management problems and the application of these in the assembling and analysis of facts and situations
+- apply research skills into negotiations and conflict management problems and the application of these in the assembling and analysis of facts and situations.